juhasev/sample-ninja-help/integrations-mvf.md

 - Gender (gender, 1 = male, 2 = female)
 - Email address (email)

 When the recruits confirm their email address **Sample Ninja** will automatically report conversion back to **MVF**.
-You need to have registration survey configured id you want statistics on how the **MVF** recruitment source performs.
+You need to have a registration survey configured for desired **Sub Panel** and **Locale**. **MVF** co-registration recruits appear like they completed the registration survey even through they did not.
+Enabling the registration survey gives your wealth of statistics on how the **MVF** recruitment source performs.

 MVF reporting URL use the following format in the most cases.
 Contact your **MVF** representative to get your own **URL**